Felony Court Process in Okaloosa County

 Hopefully this page will answer some of your questions and relieve some of the stress of dealing with the criminal court process.

 My name is Tim Flaherty.
-I’ve been practicing criminal defense here in Okaloosa County since 2001.
+I’ve been a practicing criminal defense lawyer here in Okaloosa County since 2001.
 My partner’s name is Brandy Merrifield.
 I am going to explain each stage of the felony court process in Okaloosa County step by step.
 After reading this, call us at (850) 243-6097 if you have any questions.

 Here are the procedural steps for a criminal case in Okaloosa County: